soedinglab/metaeuk/README.md

     metaeuk predictexons contigsDB referenceDB predExResult tempFolder --metaeuk-eval 0.0001 -e 100 --min-length 40

 Since this step involves a search, it is the most time-demanding of all analyses steps.
-Upon completion, it will output: predExResult_dp_protein_contig_strand_map predExResult_dp_optimal_exon_sets.
+Upon completion, it will output: predExResult_dp_protein_contig_strand_map and predExResult_dp_optimal_exon_sets.
 These contain information about each of the **TCS** prediction and its exons.

 ### Reducing redundancy: